stephenpaul2727/kafkacluster/README.md

 5. It will run all the roles starting with common configuration, then zookeeper quorum configuration, then kafka cluster configuration.
 6. Now you have a kafka cluster deployed into your VM's

 > This project deploys a zookeeper quorum of 3 nodes and a kafka cluster into three VM's.
 This setup is okay for development purpose to save resources on your local machine.
-But for production use different servers for zookeeper and different servers for kafka.
+But for production deployment scenario, you should use different servers for zookeeper and different servers for kafka.
 Also ensure that they are in different regions to ensure resiliency and reliability.

 ## Testing
 1. Log into all the three VM's using three SSH windows from your local machine.